dhutapratama/docs/passport.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Passport](https://github.com/laravel/passport) provides a full OAuth2 server implementation for your Laravel application in a matter of minutes.
+[Lets Passport](https://github.com/laravel/passport) provides a full OAuth2 server implementation for your Lets application in a matter of minutes.
 Passport is built on top of the [League OAuth2 server](https://github.com/thephpleague/oauth2-server) that is maintained by Andy Millington and Simon Hamp.

 > **Warning**
 > This documentation assumes you are already familiar with OAuth2.
 If you do not know anything about OAuth2, consider familiarizing yourself with the general [terminology](https://oauth2.thephpleague.com/terminology/) and features of OAuth2 before continuing.